You Can Undress the Models in This Fashion Shoot

 Models: Malcolm from Supa and Tara from M&P

-Remember being a kid and playing with those sticker books where you could take people’s clothes on and off, like some kind of omniscient, ODD Rachel Zoe?
-Well, it’s 2014 now, and thanks to code and computers, stickers have become as obsolete as pagers, or taking hair gel onto an aeroplane, or having an argument about something hugely pointless that doesn’t end with someone googling the answer and ruining it for everyone.
+Remember being a kid and playing with those sticker books where you could take people’s clothes on and off, like some kind of God-like Rachel Zoe?
+Well, it’s 2014 now, and thanks to code and computers, stickers have become as obsolete as pagers, taking hair gel onto an airplane, or having an argument that doesn’t end with someone googling the answer and ruining it for everyone.

-Look at this shoot, for example – you can do exactly what you did with those books (move the clothes around).
-Only, it’s much better than that because you don’t end up getting fluff all over your stickers and never being able to use them again.
+Look at this shoot, for example—you can do exactly what you did with those books (move the clothes around).
+Only, it’s much better than that because you don’t end up getting lint all over your stickers and never being able to use them again.

 Daniel Palillo hat, Roberto Piqueras mask and hoodie, belt from Blitz Vintage, Alex Foster shawl and boots, Marie Maison jumper and shorts, Bonnie Bowely socks